bribeiro33/csvToJsonCLI/README.md

 2. Initialize a Go module: ```go mod init csvToJsonCLI```
 4. Build it: ```go build -o main .```
 5. Run it: ```./main <inputfilename.csv> <outputfilename.jl>```
+6. Modify it to your liking and then run the tests to confirm it's still working ```go test```

 ### Command Line Usage
 Usage: ```./main <input.csv> <output.jl>```

 Example: ```./main housesInput.csv housesOutput.jl```

 In this project I used AI to help create verbose and frequent error checks since I'm still getting used to go style error checking and norms.
+I also used it to improve my tests so that they were more idiomatic go and less pytest-esque.